 - Flood Zone: You can use this filter to ensure that you are not pulling listings that fall in high-risk zones unless your buyers are willing to pay for expensive flood insurance.

-- Building Type: Say you want to work directly with condos.
+- Building Type: A great use case for this, is someone that works with condominiums.
 Using this filter, you pair the Building Type and Home Equity filters to find condo owners with enough equity to sell.
 You can also add the Sell Score filter to narrow your results to those who are likely to sell within the next year.

-- Land Use: Say you have a client who is interested in a parcel of land, but they are concerned about the zoning of the empty parcel of land across the street.
+- Land Use: If you have a client that is interested in a parcel of land, but they are concerned about the zoning of the empty parcel of land across the street.
 You can view this data instantly with Remine.

 - Distressed Deals: You can use this filter to find potential opportunities for investors.